Germanicus: Trial of Piso

 Piso was rumored to have been responsible for Germanicus' death.
 As accusations accumulated, it was not long before the well known accuser, Lucius Fulcinius Trio, brought charges against him.
-The Pisones were longtime supporters of the Claudians, and had allied themselves with Octavian early on.
 The continued support of the Pisones and his own friendship with Piso made Tiberius hesitant to hear the case himself.
 After briefly hearing both sides, Tiberius referred the case to the Senate, making no effort to hide his deep anger toward Piso.
 Tiberius made allowances for Piso to summon witnesses of all social orders, including slaves, and he was given more time to plead than the prosecutors, but it made no difference: before the trial was over Piso died; ostensibly by suicide, but Tacitus supposes Tiberius may have had him murdered before he could implicate the emperor in Germanicus' death.

 The accusations brought against Piso are numerous, including: